kalxas/geopython-workshop/web/docs/docker.md

 to replace the hyphen (`-`) with a space.
 But you can always install the original compose (`docker-compose`) via `pip install docker-compose`.

-For many platforms a product called `Docker Desktop` is available, which includes `Docker Compose`:
+For many platforms a product called [Docker Desktop](https://docs.docker.com/desktop) is available, which includes the main Docker components:

 * Windows [installation](https://docs.Docker.com/desktop/install/windows-install)
 * Mac [installation](https://docs.Docker.com/desktop/install/mac-install)